NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV01-shapefile-attributes.md

 ## Challenge: Subset Spatial Line Objects
 Subset out all:

-1. `Boardwalks` from the lines layer and plot it.
+1. `boardwalk` from the lines layer and plot it.
 2. `stone wall` features from the lines layer and plot it.

 For each plot, color each feature using a unique color.